-The PCC has produced a Police and crime Plan which has been informed by the Strategic Policing Requirement and the result of significant consultation with the public and key stakeholders.
+The PCC has produced a Police and Crime Plan which has been informed by the Strategic Policing Requirement and the result of significant consultation with the public and key stakeholders.

-This plan is used to direct the resources of the PCC and the Chief Constable through the Revenue and Capital Budgets and Commissioning Framework.
+This plan is used to direct the resources of the PCC and the Chief Constable through the Revenue and Capital Budgets and the Commissioning Framework.
 It informs where resources are most needed and targets investment into priority areas.

-The PCC has a Minimum Revenue Policy and Reserves and Treasury Management are considered with the Capital Programme and Revenue budget when considering the level of precept to be set.
-There are regular reports to the Strategic Assurance Board to report on progress and compliance with the code during the year.
+The PCC has a Minimum Revenue Policy, a Reserves Strategy and a Treasury Management Strategy and these are all considered with the Capital Programme and Revenue budget when considering the level of precept to be set.
+There are regular reports to the Strategic Assurance Board to report on progress and compliance with these policies during the year.